Taofeeqib/taofeeqib.github.io/README.md

 3. **Self-triage** — 95 FPs are automatically suppressed, reducing review burden.
 4. **Broader engine coverage** — Wiz SCA (dependency CVEs), Semgrep (IaC / secrets / nginx smuggling / Docker misconfig) and an LLM scanner (logic flaws) all in one output.

 Claude Security wins on **logic-chain reasoning** (OAuth trust-level bypasses, audience-separation defeats) that no amount of multi-engine ensembling has yet replicated in the In-House pipeline.
+Note: Claude Security scanned with Effort = **Standard** not **Extended**.
+Extended scan is likely to procduce more findings but at a significant cost.

-**Team recommendation:** the two are not competitors — they are **complementary**.
+**Recommendation:** the two are not competitors — they are **complementary**.
 Layer them.

 ---